Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Properties of Hyper-LASSO Priors

 We consider scale-mixture-normal (SMN) distributions as priors for $\mb\beta_{1:p}$.
-The simplest choice is $t$ distribution with df $\alpha$ and scale $\gamma$, which can be expressed with two-level conditional distributions: $\beta_j | \sigma_j^2\sim N(0,\sigma_j^2), \sigma_j^2 \sim \IG (\alpha/2, \alpha \gamma^2/2)$, where $\IG(a,b)$ stands for Inverse-Gamma distribution, the distribution of the inverse of a Gamma random variable with shape parameter $a$ and \textit{rate} parameter $b$.
-In terms of random numbers generator, $t$ is the distribution of the products of two independent random variables and a scale $\gamma$: $N(0,1)\times \sqrt{\IG(\alpha/2,\alpha/2)}\times \gamma$.
-Similarly, Laplace is the distribution of $N(0,1)\times \sqrt{\exp (1)} \times \gamma$, where $\gamma$ is a scale, and $\exp (1)$ is the standard exponential random variable.
-Note that a Laplace distribution parametrized by $\lambda$ with PDF $(\lambda/2) e^{-\lambda |\beta_j|}$ has our scale $\gamma = \sqrt{2}/\lambda$.
-Recently, some other penalties with SMN interpretation, including Horseshoe \citep{carvalho2010horseshoe}, and Normal-Exp-Gamma (NEG) \citep{griffin2011bayesian}, are shown to be superior than LASSO in high-dimensional regression problems.
-In the original Horseshoe prior, positive half Cauchy prior is assigned to $\sigma_j$.
-Here we naturally generalize half Cauchy to half \textit{t} for uniformity of notations for all the priors considered in this article, and call the prior GHS.
-In Table \ref{tab:smn}, we describe them with their random numbers generators.
-The detailed descriptions of GHS and NEG are given in Section \ref{sec:model} (equations \eqref{eqn:priorsgm-hs} and \eqref{eqn:priorsgmneg}).
+The simplest choice for a prior is a $t$ distribution with $\alpha$ degrees of freedom and scale $\sqrt{w}$, which can be expressed with two-level conditional distributions: $\beta_j | \sigma_j^2\sim N(0,\sigma_j^2), \sigma_j^2 \sim \IG (\alpha/2, \alpha w/2)$, where $\IG(a,b)$ stands for Inverse-Gamma distribution, the distribution of the inverse of a Gamma random variable with shape parameter $a$ and \textit{rate} parameter $b$.
+In terms of a random number generator, the products of two independent random variables has a $t$-distribution with scale $\sqrt{w}$: $N(0,1)\times \sqrt{\IG(\alpha/2,\alpha/2)}\times \sqrt{w}$.
+Similarly, $N(0,1)\times \sqrt{\exp (1)} \times \sqrt{w}$ has a Laplace distribution, where $\sqrt{w}$ is the scale and $\exp (1)$ is the standard exponential random variable.
+Note that a Laplace distribution parametrized by $\lambda$ with PDF $(\lambda/2) e^{-\lambda |\beta_j|}$ has the scale $\sqrt{w} = \sqrt{2}/\lambda$.
+Recently, some other penalties with SMN interpretation such as Horseshoe \citep{carvalho2010horseshoe} and Normal-Exp-Gamma (NEG) \citep{griffin2011bayesian} have been shown to be superior than LASSO in high-dimensional regression problems.
+In the original Horseshoe prior, a positive half Cauchy prior is assigned to $\sigma_j$.
+Here we naturally generalize half Cauchy to half \textit{t} for uniformity of notations for all the priors considered in this article, and call the prior generalized horseshoe (GHS).
+In Table \ref{tab:smn}, we describe them using their random number generators.
+The detailed descriptions of GHS and NEG are given in Section \ref{sec:model} (Equations \eqref{eqn:priorsgm-hs} and \eqref{eqn:priorsgmneg}).